astra-sim/astra-sim-docs/README.md

 ## Versioning
 The latest HEAD commit of the main branch will be compiled and deployed as a `latest` version.
 If you tag a commit, it will also be automatically compiled and deployed (e.g., if a commit is tagged as `1.3`, that commit will be compiled as version `1.3` and included in the deployed website).
 This should all happen automatically by the GitHub Actions during the deployment phase.

+## Caveat
+The documentation is being served through the `gh-pages` branch.
+This should be managed automatically via GitHub Actions, so please modify its content in any way.